-Our aging care professionals in Burlington understand that it’s not easy to make the right choices for heart-healthy meals for seniors when the guidelines for nutrition appear to constantly change.
+Our aging care professionals in Burlington understand that it’s not easy to make the right choices for nutritious meals for seniors when the guidelines for nutrition appear to constantly change.
 We had been told that saturated fats from sources including butter, red meat and fried foods were harmful and could affect a person’s odds of developing heart issues, but later studies indicated there isn’t enough evidence that those who gave up these foods improved their heart health – and so, we went back to our old ways due to the green light to select butter over margarine.

 And yet, as revealed in the Journal of the American College of Cardiology, scientists clarify that the lack of evident results in reducing fatty foods is likely associated with equally poor nutritional choices selected in the place of those fats – like refined carbs.
 In the study, it was shared that those who replaced fatty foods in their diet with healthier options, like olive oil (a polyunsaturated fat) and whole grains did reduce their heart disease risk up to 25%.

 As reported by Adela Hruby, one of many researchers in this study, “We know that people don’t just drop 10% of their calories…and not replace them with other things.
 What they’re adding in to replace what they’re not eating is really important.”

 The study, led by Dr. Frank Hu of the Harvard T.H.
 Chan School of Public Health, was amazingly extensive, tracking the results of just below 130,000 subjects of both genders over thirty years.
 Keeping an eye on nutritional choices and any heart-related conditions, it was determined that both women and men who ate carbohydrates in place of fatty foods were developing an almost equal threat of cardiovascular disease – a statistic missed in previous studies that had determined there unmistakably was no advantage to reducing the level of saturated fat in a meal plan.